 The Sony ZV-E10 has great RAW noise handling, meaning you can shoot at higher ISOs in low light settings without introducing too much light or color noise.
-It also gives you more leeway to make adjustments to your photos.
+You also have a fair amount of leeway to make exposure adjustments to your photos without introducing extensive noise.

 The Sony ZV-E10 supports Log recording with S-Log 2 and S-Log 3, as well as HLG 1-3.
 It also has ten different pre-set picture profiles and several creative styles for you to choose from to alter the look and feel of your videos.
 Some of these picture profiles will allow you to simply record footage and use it straight out of the camera with no color grading, while others are flatter and require various levels of color grading to be usable.
 You can also customize and fine-tune each profile to suit your preference.

-The Sony ZV-E10 can record 4k video at 24p without a crop, which is great for more cinematic-looking footage.
-It also records 4k 30p, which is a little more natural-looking, although 30p recording imposes a noticeable 1.22x crop.
+The camera can record 4k video at 24p without a crop, which is great for more cinematic-looking footage.
+It also records 4k 30p, which is slightly more natural-looking, although 30p recording imposes a noticeable 1.22x crop.
 If you'd prefer a camera that doesn't impose a crop at 30 fps, check out the Nikon Z 30.

-The Sony ZV-E10 has great internal recording capability in 4k.
-While it doesn't achieve the highest bit rates, it's more than enough for vlogging and YouTube content.
+Internal recording capability is great in 4k.
+While the camera can't achieve the highest bit rates, it's more than enough for vlogging and YouTube content.
 Likewise, while 8-bit 4:2:0 color recording is limiting if you want to record with Log profiles and have more control over the final look of your videos, it's sufficient for beginners who are just getting started with Log recording and color grading.

 While Sony states in its online user guide that recording time limits vary depending on the camera's 'Auto Power OFF Temp' setting, we didn't encounter a time limit on recording during our testing.